getsentry/sentry-docs/src/_includes/common/errors-context.md

 Request, device, OS, runtime, app, browser, GPU, logger, and monitor are the most typical predefined data sent with an event.
 In addition, the following are sent, and can be modified for your team's use.

-`Level`
+Level

-Defines the severity of an event.
+: Defines the severity of an event.
 The level can be set to one of five values, which are, in order of severity: `fatal`, `error`, `warning`, `info`, and `debug.error`.
 Learn how to set the level in Set the Level

-`User`
+User

-Providing user information to Sentry helps you evaluate the number of users affecting an issue and evaluate the quality of the application.
+: Providing user information to Sentry helps you evaluate the number of users affecting an issue and evaluate the quality of the application.
 Learn how to capture user information in Capture the User

-`Fingerprint`
+Fingerprint

-Sentry uses one or more “fingerprints” to decide how to group errors into issues.
+: Sentry uses one or more fingerprints to determine how to group errors into issues.
 Learn more about Sentry's approach to grouping algorithms and fingerprinting in Grouping & Fingerprints.
 Learn how to override the the default group in very advanced use cases in Modifying the Default Fingerprint

-`Environment`
+Environment

-Environments help you better filter issues, releases, and user feedback in the Issue Details page of the web UI.
+: Environments help you better filter issues, releases, and user feedback in the Issue Details page of the web UI.
 Learn how to set and manage environments in Manage Environments

-`Release`
+Release

-A release is a version of your code that you deploy to an environment.
+: A release is a version of your code that you deploy to an environment.
 When enabled, releases also help you determine regressions between releases and their potential source as discussed Track Releases

 {{ include.errors_release_name }}